what is transactional leadership?

 They don’t partake in the encouragement or generation of new ideas amongst their subordinates.

-So, while this kind of leadership may work in organizations where the problems or issues are simple, not sophisticated, and clearly defined, it won’t in other cases.
+So, while this kind of leadership may work in organizations where the problems or issues are simple, not sophisticated, and clearly defined, it won’t work in other cases.

 You would find this kind of leadership style does not encourage ideas or changes that don’t comply with the reward-punishment system.